encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 ## Derive Required Keys

 All file names are encrypted using AES-SIV, which requires a 512 bit key (which is internally split into two 256 bit AES keys).
 Furthermore we need a 256bit key for HMAC computations.
-So the first step is to look up the raw name key as denoted by the `nameKey` and pass it through the [KDF](../kdf/README.md):
+So the first step is to look up the seed for file name encryption as denoted by the `nameKey` and pass it through the [KDF](../kdf/README.md):

 ```txt
 sivKey := kdf(secret: nameKey, len: 64, context: "siv")